tpetchel/aws_ha_chef/README.md

 Requirements
 ------------
 NOTE: If you want to use the .kitchen.yml file that comes with this cookbook, you must use my fork of the kitchen-ec2 driver, at least until my pull request to add static IP address support is merged.
-You can check out my fork and the private_ip_address branch here:
+You can check out my fork and the add_private_ip branch here:

 https://github.com/scarolan/kitchen-ec2/tree/add_private_ip